Master of CeremonyHugh WheelanJournalist

 12:00 - 14:00

-Extended panel discussion: Unlocking Infrastructure Investment: Is Financial Regulation Holding Us Back?
+Extended panel discussion: Unlocking Infrastructure Investment: Is Financial Regulation Holding us Back?

-Infrastructure investment is central to achieving development goals, including climate resilience and biodiversity protection.
-Infrastructure projects, especially in emerging and developing economies, require large-scale, long-term financing that is influenced by financial regulatory frameworks.
 As the Basel III framework takes effect across jurisdictions and the EU moves forward with implementing its Solvency II review, it is a critical moment to assess whether prudential and solvency rules are fit-for-purpose to support infrastructure investment.
 Emerging evidence suggests that some aspects of these regimes may unintentionally constrain long-term capital flows, particularly to infrastructure in emerging markets and developing economies.
-This session will explore possible regulatory frictions and inconsistencies that could affect infrastructure finance to identify areas where recalibration may be warranted: Are current treatments of infrastructure assets justified from a risk perspective?
-How can regulatory frameworks evolve to better align with sustainable investment needs while maintaining financial stability?

 Roundtable: Financing the Transmission Grid: Unlocking the Clean Energy Transition

 Electricity grids have become a major bottleneck for scaling up renewable power.
 In mid-2024, over 1,600 GW of renewable power in advanced development stages were waiting for grid connection.
 Yet, power transmission infrastructure faces a massive investment gap, especially in emerging markets and developing economies (EMDEs).
 A doubling of annual investment in power systems to USD 600 billion by 2030 is needed to adequately expand and modernise electricity networks globally.
 Transmission investment and financing models have recently gained higher attention on governments’ and utilities’ agendas, and a new asset class is emerging.
-This roundtable will delve into new trends in power sector investment, where countries that have developed public-private partnerships (PPPs) in power transmission or are in the process of doing so are invited to share lessons learned with peers, while private investors will share their experiences with this asset class.
-The session will explore whether recommendations for governments to unlock transmission grid investment match the needs of investors, which factors can impede investment opportunities and how they can be overcome to mobilise capital at scale.

 14:00 - 14:30